UVADS/DS1001/README.md

 * 9/6 - This is the first lab day and also the first READ assignment is due.
 * 12/6 - Lab makeup day
 * 12/6 - Final due date for all assignments (If a revision is necessary submission details will be with grading comments)
-## A note about the "readings"
-Every week there will be a "reading assignment".
-It will focus on one piece of media, not just written words, videos, podcasts, etc are all within bounds.
-However, the content is not decided before the term.
-The readings are selected as the course progresses to align with the course and the evolving world we live in.
-They will be posted with the assignment via Canvas.

 ## Guest Speakers

-* Carrie O'Brien: User Interface Designer at Capital One: Messaging, Web, and Human-Centered Design
+* Design - Carrie O'Brien: User Interface Designer at Capital One: Messaging, Web, and Human-Centered Design (Jan 30)
-* Neal Magee: Director, Solutions & DevOps, UVA Research Computing
-* Miriam Friedel: Senior Director, Machine Learning Engineering at Capital One - Center for Machine Learning
+* Value -
+* Systems -
+* Analytics -
+* Job Week -
 ## A few Policies that will Govern the Class

 Grading Policies: This course uses the specifications grading system as explained in **Specifications Grading** By Linda Nilson.
 For details [see this page](grading.md).